-Of course, I’m far from the first person to talk about the oppressiveness of choice.
-It seems like every modern anthropologist and sociologist works the theme into their contemporary talking points.
-Not long ago, UTNE Reader had a fantastic issue dedicated solely to the study of choice.
-It was also one of the “thinking democrats'” main arguments against Bush’s social security reform.
-(Giving Americans choice in how they invest their social security would cause them anxiety that they were making the wrong choices, went the argument.)
+Not long ago, UTNE Reader had a fantastic issue dedicated solely to the oppression of choice.
+“Too much choice” was an argument against Bush’s social security reform.
+(Giving Americans a choice in how they invest their social security would cause them anxiety that they were making the wrong choices, went the argument.)

-Going back even further, Sartre – in the middle of the 20th century – said that humans are too free.
-They, as in you and me, as in right now, can do absolutely anything the physical properties of the world allow for.
+Sartre said that humans are too free.
+We can do anything allowed by physics.
 And that limitless freedom is so terrifying that we invent boundaries and rituals, rules and commitments to convince ourselves that we are not really so free.
 “I must live here, I must finish school, I must keep this job, I can’t sleep with more than 10 people, I need to get married,” we tell ourselves because, frankly, life is a lot easier and a lot more comforting when we are told what we must do.

-Even further back, Nietzsche’s idea of the Eternal Return essentially implied that we are free of responsibility for our actions – the choices we choose – because there is no way to know, in the grand scheme of things, which choice was “the best.”
+Nietzsche’s Eternal Return implies that we are free of responsibility for our actions because there is no way to know, in the grand scheme of things, which choice was “the best.”

-But now, like never before, our lives are inundated with more choices than Nietzsche or Sartre could have ever foreseen.
-Just imagine if you were born 100 years ago in a rural Guatemalan town of 2,000 people.
+Today, our lives are inundated with more choices than Nietzsche or Sartre could have anticipated.
+Imagine that you were born 100 years ago in a rural Guatemalan town of 2,000 people.
 Imagine the choices you would have had to make throughout your life and compare that to your life today.
-What we study, our interests, our 13.2 careers, who we date, where we live, what we eat, the music we listen to. the way we dress, who we marry, who we divorce, who we remarry, what car to buy, how many kids we choose to have, our computer operating system, the languages we speak, our friends, our enemies.
-Choices we don’t even think about because if we did, our heads would explode.
+What we study, our interests, our 13.2 careers, who we date, where we live, what we eat, and the music we listen to. the way we dress, who we marry, who we divorce, who we remarry, what car to buy, how many kids we choose to have, our computer operating system, the languages we speak, our friends, our enemies.
+Choices that we don’t even think about because our heads would explode if we did.

-Instead we use a faculty of the brain or body – what’s the difference? – which doesn’t even exist: intuition, or “the gut.”
-When we choose a career and when we choose to get married, it’s not because we know that we want this job or that person more than all others for the rest of our life.
+We outsource to intuition.
+When we choose a job or spouse, it’s not because we know that we want this career or that person more than all others for the rest of our lives.
 That’s impossible to know.
 It’s because we believe we’ll be happier if we eliminate the very possibility of choice from here on out.

-There are three cafes here in Caracas where I have my morning coffee, palmera or cachito de jamón, and read the newspaper.
+There are three cafes here in Caracas where I have my morning coffee and pastry, and read the newspaper.
 They are: Coma, el CELARG, and the plaza of el Museo Bellas Artes.
 I go to these places because they are, by now, familiar.
 I know what to expect.

-But every morning that I return to these three places I also realize that I’m not giving a chance to the other hundreds or thousands of cafes around Caracas.
-So this morning I chose choice over familiarity.
-I hopped on metro line 3 and got off where everyone else did – Ciudad Universitaria as it turned out – put on my iPod, and started walking until I found a cafe I liked.
-Coming out of the metro station, I was faced with a red and yellow mural of Che.
-Below his iconic portrait were the words “the university doesn’t belong to anyone.”
-And opposite the mural were about five or six booths – surrounded by Levis-wearing students – selling pirated copies of the latest DVD’s from Hollywood and CD’s of American pop music.
+But every morning that I return to these three places I realize that I’m not giving a chance to the other hundreds or thousands of cafes around Caracas.
+So this morning I prioritized choice over familiarity.
+I hopped on metro line 3, got off with everyone else at Ciudad Universitaria, and started walking until I found a cafe I liked.
+Exiting the metro station, I was faced with a red and yellow mural of Che.
+Below his iconic portrait were the words “The university doesn’t belong to anyone.”
+Across the street, I passed through about five or six booths — surrounded by Levis-wearing students — selling pirated copies of the latest DVDs from Hollywood and CDs of American pop music.

-45 minutes later I was still walking.
-By this point I passed two busy McDonalds and a number of crowded indoor mini-malls.
-But I couldn’t find a single mom-and-pop’s bakery or cafe.
-I was reminded of a conversation I had with Luis Carlos just a couple days ago.
+45 minutes later, I was still walking.
+I had passed two busy McDonalds and several crowded indoor mini-malls.
+But I couldn’t find a single mom-and-pop bakery or cafe.
+I was reminded of a conversation I had with Luis Carlos just a couple of days ago.
 We had met at one major shopping mall in Chacao only to take motorcycle taxis across town to another major shopping mall where we met with a group of bloggers on our way to a party.

-Walking through the second mall’s main corridor Luis Carlos said, “you know, all these malls, they’re all new.
-They didn’t even exist a couple years ago.
+Walking through the second mall’s main corridor Luis Carlos said, “You know, all of these malls, they’re all new.
+They didn’t even exist a couple of years ago.
 Centro San Ignacio, Sambil, el Recreo, this one, all of them are new.”

 I commented on how crowded they always were.

 And, because they are familiar.
 Every mall in Caracas has the same stores with the same layouts.
 The same restaurants with the same menus.
 The same food-courts with the same combo meals.
 You go to a mall, any mall, and you know what you like and what you don’t.
-There’s no anxiety of whether you should order the pasticho de pollo or filet de atún at some hole-in-the-wall restaurant because you already know that the combo #4 super-sized is for you and you know that it will taste exactly the same every single time.
+There’s no anxiety about whether you should order the pasticho de pollo or filet de atún at some hole-in-the-wall restaurant because you already know that the combo #4 super-sized is for you.
+You know that it will taste the same every single time.
 There are no “bad days” at McDonalds.